VNAGA01/VasifRepo/Deployment.md

 All apps are reviewed by Apple prior to inclusion.

-## Apple Enterprise Developer Program
+## 3.Apple Enterprise Developer Program

 > If you are creating an app for use inside your business, the
 > Enterprise Developer Program allows you to distribute that app to your